CodeOTR/code_on_the_rocks/README.md

 The Code on the Rocks library provides a simple, reusable set of widgets to help you pass state data from a `ViewModel` to a View.
 The `ViewModelBuilder` will be added directly to your widget tree and its state (the `ViewModel`) will be passed to its subtree by the `ViewModelProvider`/InheritedWidget.

 ![Code on the Rocks widget diagram](./assets/cotr_diagram.png)

+The benefit to this approach is that _all_ children within the subtree can access the `ViewModel` - that's just how InheritedWidgets work.

+Depending on your app's needs, you can place a ViewModelBuilder as high up in your app's widget tree as you'd like, making this a convenient way to pass services, constants, etc to your entire application.

 ## Setup